 The author overlooks that settlement mill auto accident law firms that are spending billions on advertising are just one contributing cause.
 The opposite extreme is equally to blame, lawyers who have tiny practices and no actual marketing presence that do that same thing.
 Take the case, send in the medical records and bills, and settle for whatever you can.
 There are tons of local lawyers parading as lawyers suited to handle car accident claims.

 Bigger Problem: Lawyer Can’t Handle the Case

 The bigger problem?
 These same lawyers get serious injury accident cases, typically car accidents, where the victim’s financial future is at stake.
 These lawyers take the case because they can’t resist and the results are often disastrous.
 Settlement mill law firms often have the good sense to refer these cases out, realizing they are asking for a legal malpractice lawsuit.
 Often, the guy with the office on the corner that does wills, criminal, domestic, and everything else under the sun does not have this same sense.
-Sometimes, these lawyers will take it to the next level and try to file a medical malpractice lawsuit which almost invariably ends in disaster.
-But usually it is what they think are simple auto tort cases.
+Sometimes, these lawyers will take it to the next level and try to file a medical malpractice lawsuit that almost invariably ends in disaster.
+But usually, it is what they think are simple auto tort cases.

 But if you have a larger case, you do not get refuge from a settlement mill.
 Engstrom speaks to when a big case goes to a settlement mill: